-The program was formed at Syracuse University and the State University of New York College of Environmental Science and Forestry (SUNY-ESF) in 2014.
-At the time, donations were collected two days a week from one SU dining center and the Trailhead Café on the SUNY-ESF campus.
-The first year they packaged and delivered over 5,000 pounds of food.
-Since then, the program has grown substantially.
-The FRN collects from the Syracuse University dining centers in addition to the Trailhead Café at SUNY-ESF.
+The Food Recovery Network was formed at Syracuse University and the State University of New York College of Environmental Science and Forestry (SUNY-ESF) in 2014.
+At the time, donations were collected two days a week from one Syracuse dining center and the Trailhead Café on the SUNY-ESF campus.
+The Food Recovery Network currently has over 50 volunteers who collect food, distribute to local agencies, and help package meals.

 Food Services recognizes the positive environmental and economic impact of purchasing food from local suppliers and farms, and therefore continues to expand its connections throughout Central New York.